RobustReviews/robustreviews.github.io/content/about.md

   Quite likely!
 If it involves a pub, or if you work in a factory, there's a chance I’ve passed through as part of my day job.
 But realistically, it’s probably the pub.

 - **_"Marital status?"_**
-  Divorced, currently single as of March 2025. *(Form an orderly queue, ladies.)*
+  Divorced, currently single as of June 2025. *(Form an orderly queue, ladies.)*

 - **_"Something about films, television, or computer games?"_**
   Never really had an interest in any of them.
 Stopped watching TV entirely around **2015** (including streaming), have seen only a handful of films in my life, and never played video games beyond **Nokia Snake**.